Healing the Relational Matrix

 NeuroAffective Touch® is a psychobiological model that integrates the therapeutic use of touch and bodywork with psychodynamic psychotherapy and somatic psychology.
 The NeuroAffective Touch® training builds a vital bridge between our verbal and nonverbal selves in order to address early emotional and relational trauma and repair attachment and developmental deficits.

-For students who complete the NeuroAffective Touch® Foundation Training and wish to deepen their expertise, ongoing study groups and online consultations are available.
+For students who complete the NeuroAffective Touch® Foundation Training and wish to deepen their expertise, ongoing study groups, integration groups, and online consultations are available.
 Visit our Training Schedule >

 When psychological identity is built on the shaky foundation of an early traumatized physiology, an integrated psychobiological approach is necessary.